Overview

 - It’s common to pin and lock things when working on a novice team where people accidentally move items.
 Consider training and other ways to reduce this rather than this strategy.

 - It’s common to place a rendering in your document set.
 If placing, do not use the full (for example) 5000 x 6000 pixel image.
-Reduce it down to 150dpi and increase JPG compression quality in order to get a drastically reduced image with very little clarity loss.
+Reduce it down to at most 150dpi (recommend 72dpi) and increase JPG compression in order to get a drastically reduced image with very little clarity loss (In photoshop, Save As JPG with quality at most 6).
 Images should be kept to <1mb if possible.

 - Export the entire family library, and then review and reduce the largest file sizes.

-- Families with lots of extra meta-data or formulas should be removed if possible. (this happens a lot with manufacturer models)
+- Families with lots of extra meta-data or formulas should be removed if possible. (this happens a lot with manufacturer models).
+Typically its best practice to save as a manufacturer model and remove all the extra junk they placed into it.
+Also interrogate manufacturer models more as they typically aren’t modeled by even the company itself.

-- No families should be above 1mb.
-Any family that is above 1mb in size should have a very good reason for being that size, and should be actively monitored.
+- The vast majority of families should be below 1mb, and almost all families below 3mb.
+Any family that is above 2-3mb in size should have a very good reason for being that size, and should be actively monitored.

 - Design options are quite literally multiple modeled elements in the same locations.
 Accept these as soon as you can.
-Keep this list as small as possible
+Keep this list as small as possible.
+Use archiving and other ways to try and accept design options as soon as realistic in the project process.

 - Warnings should be monitored.
 However, it should be noted there really isn’t any ‘rule’ in terms of how many warnings are too many.
 There are many sites out there that say for every 1mb of central model size, limit to 1 warning.
 So 500mb size = 500 warnings.
-There is no validity to these claims though.
+There is no validity to these claims though and this is some rule someone created that sounds nice.
+Ignore this rule and anyone who says it.

 - The reason there is no ‘rule’ is that warnings vary greatly in the amount of damage they can do to a file.
-Certain warnings, such as ‘duplicate type mark values’ is a minor issue, and really more of an annoyance.
+Certain warnings, such as ‘duplicate type mark values’ is an incredibly minor issue, and really more of an annoyance.
 However, something being ‘slightly off-axis’, could be a precursor to a much larger problem and also can ripple through multiple modeled elements.
+For example, we’d rather have 10,000 duplicate mark value warnings than 1 slightly off axis warning.

-- Typically doesn’t help much, but if left unchecked for the entire project can make a dent.
-The main thing to remember is that Revit is a program designed to create a drawing set, and therefore it does very well with more views and more sheets.
+- The main thing to remember is that Revit is a program designed to create a drawing set, and therefore it does very well with more views and more sheets.
 It is not necessarily about the number of views or sheets, but the items on the views or sheets.

 - Multiple instances of a model in place?
-Make it a family
+Make it a family.
+No exceptions.

 - In addition to bringing in more elements to the model, it also brings in a lot more line types as well as materials and other assets which bloat a file.